 China is the world’s most populous country, with 1.4 billion people.
-It is the second largest economy in the world with a 2016 Gross Domestic Product (GDP) of $11.2 trillion, and it is expected to be number one soon.
+It is the second largest economy in the world with a 2019 Gross Domestic Product (GDP) of approximately $14 trillion.
 China continues to modernize rapidly, making the Chinese market an increasingly attractive opportunity.

-- 1.3 billion mobile users, which reflects 95% of the population.
+- 1.6 billion mobile phone subscriptions, which reflects 114% of the population.
+(Statista.com)

 - More people using a mobile device to access the Internet than a desktop or notebook computer.